Claim your 2023 Tax Credit by Mar. 31, 2023

 1. How can I reserve my QEE Tax Credit?

 By Dec.
-31, complete the tax credit application at payitforwardscholarships.com/donate.
-Choose “Dunwoody Christian School” on the application.
+31, complete the tax credit application at payitforwardscholarships.com/donors Choose “Dunwoody Christian School” on the application.
 Reserve the maximum.
 You can change the amount you contribute later, after the state determines approved amounts.

-e.g. To apply for a 2023 tax credit, you must submit the application by Dec.
-31, 2022.
+To apply for a 2024 tax credit, you must submit the application by Dec.
+31, 2023.

 2. What is the Georgia Qualified Education Expense (GA QEE) Tax Credit Program?

 The GA QEE Tax Credit Program allows Georgia residents and corporations to receive tax credits for donations to student scholarship organizations (SSOs) like Pay it Forward Scholarships.
-In turn, the SSOs, provide student scholarships to parents of eligible children who are attending private school.
-The tax credit program provides a state of Georgia, dollar-for-dollar tax credit when Georgia taxpayers request the tax credit, are approved, and then donate their tax credit to Pay it Forward Scholarships.
+In turn, the SSOs provide student scholarships to parents of eligible children who are attending private school.
+The tax credit program provides a state of Georgia dollar-for-dollar tax credit when Georgia taxpayers request the tax credit, are approved, and then donate their tax credit to Pay it Forward Scholarships.
 Tax credits are available on a first-come, first served basis through the Georgia Department of Revenue (GA DOR).
 Pay It Forward requests tax credits from the GA DOR on behalf of taxpayers annually in January.
 Tax credit donations must be made within 60 days of being approved.
 Taxpayers decide what school they want their funds to benefit.
 The QEE Tax Credit program funds scholarships for students at approved private schools in Georgia.

 3. How will I know if my QEE Tax Credit request is approved?